nrkno/dotnetskolen/README_EN.md

 #### Step 10 - Follow principles of domain-driven design

-The implementation of the domain model as we did in [step 4](#step-4---define-the-domain-model) and [step 5](#step-5---unit-tests-for-the-domain-model) has a weakness: there is no guarantee that the values ​​we create for `Sending` and `Epg` are valid.
-Only the `epgEntityToDomain` function in `DataAccess.fs` calls `isSendingValid` when sendings are retrieved.
-There is no guarantee that all creations of `Sending` and `Epg` values ​​come through `epgEntityToDomain`.
-In this step, we will see how we can change our domain model so that `Sending` and `Epg` values ​​cannot be created without them being valid.
+The implementation of the domain model as we did in [step 4](#step-4---define-the-domain-model) and [step 5](#step-5---unit-tests-for-the-domain-model) has a weakness: there is no guarantee that the values ​​we create for `Transmission` and `Epg` are valid.
+Only the `epgEntityToDomain` function in `DataAccess.fs` calls `isTransmissionValid` when transmissions are retrieved.
+There is no guarantee that all creations of `Transmission` and `Epg` values ​​come through `epgEntityToDomain`.
+In this step, we will see how we can change our domain model so that `Transmission` and `Epg` values ​​cannot be created without them being valid.

 In [step 4](#step-4---definere-domainemodel) we modeled the title and channel as `string`, and the start and end times as `DateTimeOffset`.
-Apart from the fields having these types, there is nothing in our `Sending` type that says what rules apply to them.
+Apart from the fields having these types, there is nothing in our `Transmission` type that says what rules apply to them.
 However, we can do something about that.

 ##### Title